assareh/tfc-agent/tfc-agent-ecs-multi/README.md

 2. Test `ws_aws_serviceB` workstation roles are working by running a plan now.
 They are pre-configured with IaC to build an EC2 instance.
 While they are running a plan check out the agent pools in the UI.
 Go to [ Settings -> Agents ] and you should see two pools configured for your 2 services.
 Each pool has 2 agents configured and one should be busy running the current plan.

 #### ServiceA
 AWS access is obtained through the tfc-agent.
-Unlike ServiceB, The AWS ECS task is defined with the IAM role and using a custom tfc-agent container that is sourcing the roles AWS credentials into the runtime environment for terraform to use.
+In this use case the AWS ECS task is defined with the IAM role and using a custom tfc-agent container that is sourcing the roles AWS credentials into the runtime environment for terraform to use.
 A Terraform user does not need to provide any aws credentials or use assume_role in their terraform code.
+In fact, they never need to see the IAM role being used here.
 ```
 provider "aws" {
   region = "us-west-2"